 The 18th clause of the Contract, which makes fulfilment of the obligations of the Governor (that is of the Colonial Government) dependent upon fulfilment of the obligations of the Company, and conversely, does not, in my opinion, render fulfilment by the Company of each and all of those obligations, and of every part of each, a condition precedent to the fulfilment of any substantial obligation of the Government.
 The rule of law, as laid down in Boone v.
 Eyre, (1 Wm.
-Saunders, 320,) and confirmed by a long series of similar cases as to inter-dependent coverants, I apprehend to be this: that a default by one of the contracting parties, not affecting the essence of the Contract, and admitting of compensation in damages, is not the breach of a condition precedent absolving the other contracting party from the fulfilment of a material and substantial part of the Contract on his part, and this is in accordance with reason and common sense; for otherwise, to take the present case as an instance, the absurd consequence would follow that a defect, however trifling, in the strict fulfilment of the terms of the Contract by the Company, such as a slight deficiency in the depth of the ballast, or the like, would have the effect of absolving the Government from performing that which is the very essence and basis of the Contract; viz., the giving of a guarantee which in express terms is made to attach, not upon the Railway and Works being in every respect and particular perfect and complete, but upon the opening of the line for, and its capabilities of earning, traffic.
+Saunders, 320,) and confirmed by a long series of similar cases as to inter-dependent covenants, I apprehend to be this: that a default by one of the contracting parties, not affecting the essence of the Contract, and admitting of compensation in damages, is not the breach of a condition precedent absolving the other contracting party from the fulfilment of a material and substantial part of the Contract on his part, and this is in accordance with reason and common sense; for otherwise, to take the present case as an instance, the absurd consequence would follow that a defect, however trifling, in the strict fullment of the terms of the Contract by the Company, such as a slight deficiency in the depth of the ballast, or the like, would have the effect of absolving the Government from performing that which is the very essence and basis of the Contract; viz., the giving of a guarantee which in express terms is made to attach, not upon the Railway and Works being in every respect, and particular perfect and complete, but upon the opening of the line for, and its capabilities of earning, traffic.
 It is indeed notorious that very few, if any, new railways when opened, though capable of being worked, and in fact worked efficiently for traffic, are in all respects perfect in construction; and that they require, after the opening, amendments of defects as and when ascertained.
-I am not asked to advise as to any practical mode of enforcing against the Colonial Government may, and
+I am not asked to advise as to any practical mode of enforcing against the Colonial Government the obligation to provide the guaranteed interest.
+There may be serious difficulty in t The 18th clause of the Contract, which makes fulfilment of the obligations of the Governor (that is of the